crcn/tandem-old/docs/user-guide/README.md

 #### Tools

 Tools provide you with a way to insert new `elements`, `text`, and `component instances` into your canvas.
 Click _any_ tool to and you should see crosshairs.
-Selecting anywhere on the canvas will insert a item.
+Selecting anywhere on the canvas will insert an item.

 You also have hotkey options for all tools: